Techtonica/curriculum/html-and-css/your-first-tags.md

   - Has first HEAD then BODY tags within it
   - TITLE must go inside of HEAD
   - Some tags must go inside of other tags: LI must go inside of UL or OL
+  - How to comment - useful with nested elements
 - Semantics
   - When things are ordered, use `<OL>`.
   - If it’s a header, use an `<H#>`.